knetikmedia/knetikcloud-csharp-net20-client/docs/CategoriesApi.md

 <a name="createcategory"></a>
 # **CreateCategory**
-> ModelCategoryResource CreateCategory (ModelCategoryResource category)
+> CategoryResource CreateCategory (CategoryResource category)

 Create a new category